hazradwip/Cloudifytests_charts/README.md

 **eksctl –** A command line tool for working with EKS clusters that automates many individual tasks.

-minimum requirements to run application on the cluster:-
+Minimum requirements to run application on the cluster:-

    we need 4vCPU machine and 4gb ram